 For instance, in WhatConverts, you can see a full customer journey that includes the pages your leads are seeing and the marketing that drove them there (Google Ads, organic, social, etc.).

-They then signed up for a trial.
+Eventually they then signed up for a trial.

 This full-picture view shows how several blog posts contributed to a signup—something that may not have happened without them.